How often should you change the water in your cat fountain?

 This is needed because your cat’s saliva is being circulated into the water every time they drink water.

-Think about it, cats love to clean themselves and that bacteria gets incorporated into their water.
+Think about it: cats love to clean themselves, and bacteria get incorporated into their water.

 If you don’t clean the fountain regularly, that bacteria begins to create its own home.